kunlunW/UniFORM/README.md

     histograms=results_hist,            # Histograms from the previous step markers=["CD45", "ECAD"],           # Markers to process
-    reference=references,               # Reference sample for each marker landmarks=filtered_landmark,        # Optional fine-tuned landmarks for normalization, don't flag this for fully automatic pipeline
+    reference=references,               # Reference sample for each marker landmarks=user_landmark,        # Optional fine-tuned landmarks for normalization, don't flag this for fully automatic pipeline
 )

 shift_in_log_pixels_dict = uniform_model.calculate_shift_in_log_pixels(